fortran-lang/fortran-lang.org/CONTRIBUTING.md

 __How is the site written?__

-The content of the website is primarily written in a combination of Markdown, HTML and YAML (for data).
+The content of the website is primarily written in a combination of ReStructuredText, Markdown, HTML and YAML (for data).
 This source is compiled to produce pure HTML which is what you see on the final website.

 The website is _static_ which means that once built, the content on the site is the same for all users;
 this is in contrast to many websites that are _dynamic_, meaning they can serve different content depending on the user and the inputs supplied by the user.

-Structural components of the website are written in the Jekyll [Liquid](https://github.com/Shopify/liquid/wiki) templating language for static features, and JavaScript for dynamic features.
+Structural components of the website are written in the Sphinx Static site generator for static features, and JavaScript for dynamic features.

 __Do I need to know HTML to contribute?__